nagendar-pm/nagendar-pm.github.io/about.md

 * **Languages**: Java, Python, C, Bash, HTML, CSS
 * **Frameworks**: Spring Boot, Spring Framework, JUnit, Flask
 * **Software**: Git, SQL, MongoDB, DynamoDB, AWS, Redis, Kafka, Docker
-* **Developer** Tools: IntelliJ Idea, VSCode, Postman, Github
+* **Developer Tools**: IntelliJ Idea, VSCode, Postman, Github
-* **Monitoring** Tools: Grafana, Prometheus, Kibana, Pinpoint
+* **Monitoring Tools**: Grafana, Prometheus, Kibana, Pinpoint

 ## Interests
+Since I started my professional career my time has been spent in one way or the other in building microservices.
+This is the main reason distributed systems piqued my interest.
+The way systems are built to be scaled for millions of users, to be available, reliable, tolerant to failures is really interesting.
+It feels exhilarating to design and work on such systems.
+I'm currently learning how to build different kinds of services both in higher and lower levels.

-From sometime I'm really interested in **Compilers**.
+From sometime I'm also interested in **Compilers**.
 I've built some projects around the idea of parsing and analysing a particular sytax (ofcourse in any form of input this happens).
 If you happen to know anything about this or have the same interests, you can contact me; I'm someone who is very eager to expand my circle!

 My main languages of development are `Java` and `Python` as of now.
 But I'm trying to expand my breadth too.
 And I worked on frameworks based out of these languages and happen to have a good depth over them.
 I tend to possess a good grip and understanding of Design principles and patterns followed in enterprises too!